All Concepts are $\mathbb{C}\mathbf{at}^\#$: Structures in and

+where the fiber product $\times_{d(1)}$ of directions is the product on $d$-copresheaves.
+The composition product $\tri$ has a right coclosure $\lens{-}{-}$ (\cref{coclosure}).

-In \cite[Section 4.1]{shapiro2023structures}, when $\E$ has finite limits the Dirichlet tensor product on $\poly_\E$ is defined as the product of morphisms (though this is not a product in the category $\poly_\E$), and is shown to form a duoidal category with the composition product.
+Meanwhile, in \cite[Chapter 4]{shapiro2023structures}, a tensor product $\otimes$, closure for $\otimes$, right coclosure for $\tri$, and indexed left coclosure for $\tri$ are defined in $\poly_\E$, though the (co)closures require additional assumptions on the category $\E$.
+In particular, when $\E$ has finite limits the Dirichlet tensor product on $\poly_\E$ is defined as the categorical product of morphisms (though this is not a product in the category $\poly_\E$), and is shown to form a duoidal category with the composition product.
 The unit of both monoidal structures is $\yon$, the identity morphism on the terminal object.

 \begin{corollary} The monoidal functor of \cref{polyEembed} is lax monoidal with respect to $\otimes$ and $\ot{a}{a}$. \end{corollary}